Admissions Open For Community Health Learning Programme (CHLP) 2026-27

 - To initiate an inner-learning process to understand oneself and why one wants to work in community health

-- To sharpen analytical skills and deepen an understanding of the social paradigm of community health, identifying action strategies to address these, learning from the rich experience in India.
+- To sharpen analytical skills and deepen an understanding of the social paradigm of community health, identifying pathways to address these, learning from the rich experience in India.

 - To broaden an understanding of socio-economic, political, cultural, and ecological inter-linkages to health and health systems, particularly the communitisation of the public health system.